 How to bring some Canyon charisma into your own home?
 Counters, floors and walls.
 A kitchen backsplash, perhaps, or a powder room—maybe a statement wall or two.
 To the trade

-Photography Courtesy Of: tabarka studio
+Photography by: tabarka studio